 Leader: Alfonso Jaramillo.

-This group works are grouped around several aspects of biological networks design and synthetic biology.
-Theses aspects include enzymes and proteins design, but also metabolic engineering and systems biology.
-The team develops computational methods to design bacterial transcriptional or RNA circuits which are then characterized in vivo.
+This group works on several aspects of biological networks design and synthetic biology.
+Theses aspects include transcriptional networks, but also metabolic engineering and systems biology.
+The team develops computational methods to design bacterial RNA or transcriptional circuits which are then characterized in vivo.
 Finally, results from experiments feed models and thus close the loop.

 The design of more complex genetic devices will pose important questions such as the designability of biological networks, the scalability of the assembly of devices, the most appropriate way to model devices from modular components, or the robustness under noises or under evolutionary pressure.
 Our aim is to address such questions by extending our computational design methodology while working with concrete projects to be experimentally validated.
 We will work with an E. coli chassis implementing the different types of genetic devices (sensor, regulatory and metabolic) that would arise from the previous projects.